Systemutvikler/esntl-docker-for-asp.net-core-mvc/05 - Volumes and Networks/ExampleApp/dotnetcore2.0-migration.md

 Cleanup:

 ```
-Note to author:
+Some reflections:
 * Giving the container the same name as the image is a bad idea.
+E.g mysql.
-* "docker start productapp1 productapp2 productapp3" will generate a lot of exceptions as all of the containers will try to create and populate the dabatase if none exists.
+* "docker start productapp1 productapp2 productapp3" will generate a lot of exceptions as all of the containers will try to create and seed the dabatase if none exists.